To what extent did Joe Hill’s involvement in labor unions influence the perception of his trial?

 The culture of the immigrants who arrived in Utah to mine often clashed with the farming culture of the earlier settlers.
 The labor unions they formed were often opposed by the more conservative leaders and members of the Church of Jesus Christ of Latter-day Saints, the Mormons, who made up a majority of Utahns.
 Conflict developed between mine owners and mine laborers in Utah and throughout the West.

-One of the most radical labor unions was the Industrial Workers of the World, better known as the IWW or Wobblies.
+One of the most radical labor unions was the Industrial Workers of the World, better known as the IWW or “Wobblies.”
 Like other unions, the IWW fought for better working conditions for miners and laborers.
-However Wobblies’ goals and tactics were more extreme than many other unions.
-Their violent tactics and demands for radical changes like socialism and anarchy gained them many enemies in government, business, other unions, and among most Americans.
+However, Wobblies’ goals and tactics were more extreme than many other unions.
+They demanded radical changes like ending capitalism and they sometimes used violence.
+Many IWW members were socialists or anarchists.
+That gained the IWW many enemies in the government, business, other unions, and among average Americans.

 Photo by Photo courtesy of The Salt Lake Tribune